shivannis/xandr-docs-public/xandr-docs/articles/curate/getting-started-with-roles.md

 ---
-title : Getting Started with Roles description : Learn how User access control with roles gives you the ability to restrict user permissions based on the user's specific business needs. ms.date : 10/28/2023
+title : Microsoft Curate - Getting Started with Roles description : Learn how User access control with roles gives you the ability to restrict user permissions based on the user's specific business needs. ms.date : 10/28/2023